ChiHangChen/KeyboardSimulator/README.md

 This package provide 6 functions which are developed in C++:

   - `keybd.press()` Simulates keyboard key presses.
-Multiple keys can be pressed simultaneously by using a + separator.
+Multiple keys can be pressed simultaneously by using `+` as separator.
   - `keybd.release()` Simulates the release of keyboard keys held by `keybd.press`.
   - `mouse.click()` Simulate left and right button of mouse clicks.
   - `mouse.release()` Simulates the release of mouse button held by `mouse.click`.